Laraelnour/Dragon-Knight-Game/README.md

 # Dragon-Knight-Game
-A simple C game of a knight fighting dragons and rescuing pedestrians created on Codeblocks Complete ownership belongs to Lara Abouelnour
+A simple C game of a knight fighting dragons and rescuing pedestrians created on Codeblocks.

+Complete ownership belongs to Lara Abouelnour

 Run the file 'Game.c'to run the game.